 Donations for the Poppy Project Fund.

-The Poppy Project blooming in April 2013, with over 2,000 blooms
+The Poppy Project blooming in spring with over 2,000 blooms

 Postcard shows what the whole hillside could eventually look like.

-Credit Card donations can be also be faxed.
+Credit Card donations can also be FAXed to (650) 325-4056.

-Redwood City, CA 94064
+Box 361, Redwood City, CA 94064

 Phone: (650) 325-7333